danielemegna/TicTacToeKata/elixir/game/README.md

 - [x] Allow the user to choose which player goes first.
 - [x] Allow the user to choose with what “symbol” the players will mark their selections on the board (traditionally it’s “X” and “O”).
 - [x] Print out computer player symbol during difficulty choice
-- [ ] Print out last move information ?
+- [x] Print out last move information
 - [ ] Print "Choose your next move" message ?